History, tourist information, and nearby accommodation

 The real highlight of Ffrwdgrech is not the attractive house, however, but the well-preserved Victorian pleasure garden in which it stands.
 The garden is set in a landscape of lawns and trees, waterfalls and streams.
 The water features seem especially appropriate as the English translation of Ffrwdgrech is 'rippling stream'.

-In the 1880s Ffrwdgrech was purchased by a successful banker named David Evans, who ran the Wilkins & Co private bank.
-The bank was purchased by Lloyds in 1890, but Evan was already at work enlarging the house at Ffrwdgrech and laying out the superb gardens.
+In the 1880s a successful banker named David Evans, who ran the Wilkins & Co private bank, purchased Ffrwdgrech.
+The bank was then purchased by Lloyds in 1890, but Evans was already at work enlarging the house at Ffrwdgrech and laying out the superb gardens.

 About Ffrwdgrech Garden